sovandas089/Active-Directory-HomeLab/README.md

 > **Note:** These are illustrative snippets meant for documenting the lab.
 Do not run attacks on systems you don’t own or have explicit permission to test.

----

-## How to replace placeholders with your screenshots

-1. Export or capture the screenshots described above.
-2. Rename files to the placeholders used (`topology_placeholder.png`, `hydra_output_placeholder.png`, etc.).
-3. Upload them here or paste them into the document canvas to replace the placeholder images.

----

 **End of document**

-*If you want, I can now:*

-* Add the real screenshots you upload into the placeholders, or
-* Export this as a one-page PDF or PowerPoint.

-*Tell me which option you prefer and upload any screenshots you want included.*